TommyJOUHANSC28/holbertonschool-printf/README.md

 # Holbertonschool : Printf by Tommy JOUHANS and Maxence HENOUS

-This a repository for the Holberton School team project for the printf.
+This repository contains the data for the team project by Tommy Jouhans and Maxence Henous at Holberton School in Dijon concerning the `printf` function.

-The printf() function prints output to stdout, according to format and other arguments passed to printf().
+The `printf()` function displays the result on standard output (stdout), based on the format and other arguments passed to it.
-The string format consists of two types of items - characters that will be printed to the screen, and format commands that define how the other arguments to printf() are displayed.
-Basically, you specify a format string that has text in it, as well as "special" characters that map to the other arguments of printf().

-The prototype of this function is: int _printf(const char format, ...);
+The format consists of two types of elements: the characters to be displayed on the screen, The prototype of this function is: int _printf(const char format, ...);
 This project is a very simple explanation of how the _printf function works:
 We check if the text to be displayed (format) is empty.